-Civil rights groups want to put bail bond industry on Death Row
+Civil rights groups want to put bail bond industry on death row

 Through legislation, lawsuits and judicial orders, the reformers have racked up a series of wins across the country, persuading local and state governments to replace bail with alternatives that focus on keeping only the most dangerous people locked up before trial.
 Many jurisdictions have started using algorithm-based risk assessment tools that help judges determine who should be detained.

-Alaska this month enacted a system that forgoes bail.
+Alaska this month enacted a system that forgos bail.
 And on Wednesday, New York City's comptroller called for a ban on commercial bail bonds.

+Bail bond industry representatives, and individual bondsmen, say they perform an essential public service by helping to make sure defendants show up for court.
+They've argued that eliminating bail endangers the public, costs taxpayers money and violates constitutional guarantees of bail.

 "We have friends in the legislature who understand and appreciate our important role in the criminal justice system BUT we have to insure that they get re-elected in order to be there to help us in the future," the Texas Bail PAC says on its website.